Hearts-of-Iron-4-DLC-Unlocker-2026/.github/profile/README.md

 # **HoI4Unlocker: Automatic Hearts of Iron 4 DLC Unlocker & Activator**

 **HoI4Unlocker** is an all-in-one tool for unlocking DLC for Hearts of Iron 4.
 It allows users to unlock all DLC for FREE and AUTOMATICALLY.
-Thanks to auto-updates and the ability to download files from the server, the program does not need to be re-downloaded every time new versions of the game and DLC are released.
-Once downloaded, the program will automatically load the necessary files.
+Once downloaded/reopened, the program will automatically load the necessary files.

-**What this will save you from:**
-- Steam connection error
-- Authenticity check error for DLC in the launcher
-- Launcher crashes
-- Game's inability to detect DLC
-- Need to figure out anything

 ---